Reasons to go

 Combine horse riding with hiking, kayaking or fishing to see the many different faces of the national park.
 Ask us about the best way to weave in some time on horseback with the rest of your Torres del Paine adventure.

-Most multi-day rides and estancia/hotel based trips run through the main season (November - April), but there are some wonderful (although less diverse) opportunities for winter rides in Torres del Paine as well (May-Sept).
+Most trips run through the main summer season, November to April.
+However there are some wonderful (although less diverse) opportunities for winter rides in Torres del Paine as well.

 Anything from half a day to two weeks depending on what type of ride you prefer, where you want to stay, and how long you want in the saddle!